achilikin/N76E003-SDCC-BSP/xsamples/bsp-pwm/readme.md

 * independent: all channels configured independent of each other
 * complementary: PWM channels 0/2/4 are independent, but channels 1/3/5 are out-phase of 0/2/4
 * synchronized: PWM channels 0/2/4 are independent, but channels 1/3/5 are in-phase of 0/2/4
-* phased
+* phased: SW will process PWM interrupts and sets outputs, so ``duty`` does not work in this mode

 ## > phases
 Selects PWM channels for phased output.
-This SW defined, interrupt driven mode.
+This interrupt driven SW mode.
 In this mode interrupt type will be set to ``period`` and PWM outputs will be masked from low to high in rotation with ``shift`` empty periods inserted.
 See examples below for the ``shift`` command.

 In case if ``shift`` is set to 0, channels will switch with some dead time in between: